-Andrew’s clients include both developers/building owners and investors/syndicators.
-Among developers, he represents for-profit and non-profit clients.
-He also has represented units of state, local, and federal government in exploring the opportunities and limitations of tax credit finance.
-His investor/syndicator clients include several of the industry's largest participants.
-The projects on which he has worked represent virtually all sectors of real estate including both affordable and market rate housing, hospitality, theaters and cultural centers, social services uses, and office, retail and industrial.
+The projects on which I have worked represent virtually all sectors of real estate including both affordable and market rate housing, hospitality, theaters and cultural centers, higher education, social services uses, and office, retail and industrial.

-He has played an energetic role in public policy issues relating to historic preservation and affordable housing.
-Andrew currently serves as a member of the Steering Committee of the National Housing & Rehabilitation Association's (NH&RA's) Historic Preservation Development Counsel, and as a member of the National Trust for Historic Preservation’s Tax Policy Council.
-He also serves as pro bono counsel to the National Trust and in that capacity was active in advising on the HTC aspects of the landmark 2008 housing bill enacted by Congress.
-Andrew was also among those who worked with HUD to secure a new policy facilitating the use of FHA mortgage insurance on syndicated HTC projects.
-He was the clerk for the “Using Historic Properties as Economic Assets” Issue Area of the Preserve America Summit convened by the President’s Advisory Council on Historic Preservation on the occasion of the 40th anniversary of the National Historic Preservation Act.
+I’ve built my career playing an energetic role in public policy issues relating to historic preservation and affordable housing.
+I served as pro bono counsel to the National Trust for Historic Preservation and in that capacity was active in advising on the HTC aspects of the landmark 2008 housing bill enacted by Congress, for which I was awarded the National Trust’s John H. Chafee Trustees Award for Outstanding Achievement in Public Policy.
+I also was among those who worked with HUD to secure a new policy facilitating the use of FHA mortgage insurance on syndicated HTC projects, and I served as Vice President of the Historic Tax Credit Coalition.

-Education and training are other aspects of Andrew’s practice.
-He has served as the co-chair of the National Historic Tax Credit Conference sponsored by the National Conference of State Historic Preservation Officers as well as several other tax credit conferences through the years.
-He also has given talks regarding HTC and NMTCs for the National Council of State Housing Agencies, the League of Historic American Theaters, NH&RA, the National Trust, the Federal Reserve Bank of New York, the Preservation360 Conference, the National Community Reinvestment Coalition, the National Main Street Center, and others.
-He is the author of numerous articles on tax credit and related topics, including a forthcoming legislative history of the Historic Tax Credit to appear in the Journal of Cultural Property Law.
+Education and training are other aspects of my practice.
+I have served as the co-chair of the National Conference of State Historic Preservation Officers’ National Historic Tax Credit Conference.
+I have also lectured on HTCs and NMTCs for the NCSHA, the League of Historic American Theaters, NH&RA, the National Trust, the Federal Reserve Bank of New York, the Preservation360 Conference, the National Community Reinvestment Coalition, the National Main Street Center and others.

-Andrew currently serves on the Board of Trustees of the D.C.
-Preservation League, where he chairs its Government Affairs Committee.
-He also serves on the Board of Directors of Preservation Action.
-A native Hoosier, Andrew is on the Board of Directors of the Indiana State Society of Washington, DC., and is a member of the Historic Landmarks Foundation of Indiana.
+I currently serve on the Board of Directors and Executive Committee of Preservation Action, the Board of Directors of the Indiana State Society of Washington, D.C., and as a member of the Board of Historic Landmarks Foundation of Indiana.